Wind Advisory issued for Northeast Suffolk, Northern Nassau, Northwest Suffolk by NWS - NewsBreak

 Winter Weather Advisory issued for Hartford by NWS

-Effective: 2022-11-15 19:00:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Hartford WINTER WEATHER ADVISORY IN EFFECT FROM 7 PM THIS EVENING TO 10 AM EST WEDNESDAY * WHAT...Mixed precipitation expected.
-Total snow accumulations of up to one inch.
-Ice accumulations of around a glaze to one tenth of an inch at or above elevations above 1000 ft. * WHERE...Hartford CT County. * WHEN...From 7 PM this evening to 10 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Wednesday morning commute.
+Effective: 2022-11-16 01:50:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Prepare for possible power outages.
+Target Area: Hartford WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST THIS MORNING * WHAT...Freezing rain.
+Additional ice of a glaze to one tenth of an inch at or above 1000 ft elevation. * WHERE...Hartford CT County. * WHEN...Until 10 AM EST this morning. * IMPACTS...Difficult travel conditions are possible.
+The hazardous conditions could impact the morning commute.

 Comments / 0